SoftwareHeritage/swhapguide/SWHAP@Paris.md

 ----------------

 TO DO: Add story creation instructions
 Once you have archived the collected materials, you can consider showcasing them in a digital exhibition.
-In this section we will show you have to leverage a given tool, called Software Stories.
+In this section we will show you how to leverage a given tool, called [Software Stories](https://stories.softwareheritage.org/).

 Software Stories was set up by Software Heritage in collaboration with the sciencestories.io team and the University of Pisa.
 The Software Stories interface is designed to highlight materials about a software title in a  visual manner, similar to a digital software museum.
 The engine provides a semi-automatic tool for curators to create the presentation layer of  the Software Heritage Acquisition Process (SWHAP) allowing curators to generate a multimedia overview of a landmark legacy software title.

+The Software Heritage library is devided into collections.
+You can either choose to contribute to an exhisting collection (for now Pisa and Inria), or to create a new dedicated collection for your institution.

+**Create a new collection**

+MF: how to do this?

+**Contribute to a collection**

+Once you have created a new collection or decided to contribute to an exhisting one, you can start building a new software story.
+A story is made up of different _moments_.

+Some moments can be automatically generated base on the information you filled in Wikimedia and Wikidata.
+You can already preview the automatically generated story using this URL: https://stories.softwareheritage.org/inria/Q828742.
+The Q number at the end of the URL should be the reference number of the related wikidata item.

+The automatically generated moments are the following:
+- The _People moment_
+- The _Places moment_
+- ...
+-

 Iteration